sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/README.md

 ## Lab Index

 **Lab 01 — Password Reset and Account Unlock**
-Reset a forgotten password, unlock a locked user account, and force a password change at next sign-in.
+Reset a forgotten password, unlock a locked user account and force a password change at next sign-in.

-**Lab 02 — User Account Creation and Management** Create, modify, disable, and manage user accounts in a support environment.
+**Lab 02 — User Account Creation and Management** Create, modify, disable and manage user accounts in a support environment.

 **Lab 03 — Join a Computer to the Domain**
 Add a Windows client to a domain and verify successful communication with the domain controller.